Akankshasingh1005/StayFinder/README.md

 # StayFinder 🏠

 StayFinder is a full-stack web application inspired by Airbnb.
-It allows users to create listings, browse places to stay, make bookings, and manage reservations — all in one place.
+It allows users to create listings, browse places to stay, make bookings, and manage reservations-all in one place.

 ## 🔧 Tech Stack